Trustees

 Jill is a partner and head of the Health and Care sector at national law firm, Mills & Reeve LLP.
 She is a healthcare lawyer with over 25 years' experience advising NHS and independent sector organisations on all aspects of the law relating to the care of patients, particularly with regard to the Mental Health Act, Mental Capacity Act, Inquests and risk management.
 Jill also sits on the Audit, Governance and Oversight panel at Mills & Reeve.
 Outside of work, she is on the Zero Suicide Alliance Governance Board.

-"This is my first year as a trustee and I look forward to supporting the really vital work undertaken by the Foundation.
-You can easily take for granted growing up without fear or exploitation, but one shouldn't..."
+“This is my third year as a trustee.
+I have been so impressed by the dedication of all the staff.
+Such vital work is undertaken by the Foundation.
+You can easily take for granted growing up without fear or exploitation, but one shouldn’t…."

 Dr Paul Monks is a consultant in general and forensic psychiatry.
 He has worked in low and medium secure inpatient settings as well as prisons, treating adult and adolescent patient groups, including mentally disordered offenders.
 He currently works solely with young people, many of whom have suffered serious psychological trauma.
 He has been clinical director responsible for child and adolescent mental health services for two independent sector mental healthcare providers.